 On March 21, 2013 the Scottish Independence Referendum Bill was introduced to the Scottish Parliament, setting the conditions for the referendum and for it to be held on September 18, 2014 and passed on November 14, 2013.

-The White Paper on independence was published on Tuesday November 26, 2013.
+Scotland’s Future: Your Guide to an Independent Scotland was published on Tuesday November 26, 2013.